 The Samsung Galaxy S9 and Galaxy S9+ are two of 2018’s best phones, but they’re far from perfect.
-The phones suffer from a variety of hardware and software problems that current and prospective owners should be aware of.
+The two phones suffer from a variety of hardware and software problems that current owners and prospective buyers should be aware of.

 Some of these issues are minor bugs and annoyances.
 Some, like severe battery drain, have the potential to drive you crazy if you depend on your phone to get you through the day.

-Galaxy S9 problems are starting to pickup as more people adopt the new models and that’s precisely why we’re taking a look at these issues today.
+Galaxy S9 problems continue to emerge as more people adopt the new models and that’s precisely why we’re taking a look at these issues today.

 In this guide we’ll walk you through some of the Galaxy S9 issues plaguing owners in the United States and regions around the world.

 We’ll also go over some of the things Samsung’s doing to address these problems, places where you can find feedback and fixes for Galaxy S9 problems, and some tips that’ll come in handy each and every time Samsung releases a new software update for your device.

 Bug fix updates will squash Galaxy S9 issues, but they often bring problems of their own so you’ll want to be careful.